AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 > Mind you, a single constructor GADT is probably not much use.

-Unlike a true `newtype`, pattern matching on the constructor *must* force the contents to maintain type safety.
+Unlike a true `newtype`, pattern matching on the constructor *must* force the contents to maintain type safety. *SLPJ: I do not understand this paragraph.
+Example please! *

 ## Sample uses